 ObjectiveThe goal of this science project is to compare a protein's amino acid sequence in a couple of animals to infer how closely related they are to one another.
 You have access to the same online genomics databases and software that scientists use every day.
 You can select a few animals you are interested in and find a protein common to all of them using information you can find online.
 Then you can use an online software tool to line those proteins up and compare the sequences.
 The more similar the amino acid sequence of the protein, the more closely related the two species are!
 In doing this project, you will learn about making use of the tremendous amounts of DNA and protein sequence data that is available online and using publicly available software to analyze and study these sequences.
 You will also learn about using DNA or protein sequences to understand evolution and how different organisms are related to one another.

 Think about or draw out your family tree adding aunts, uncles, and cousins.
-(If you don't have siblings or cousins just draw a big family tree from your imagination.)
+The tree could look like the tree in Figure 1 (except that you would fill in the names of your relatives.)
+If you don't have siblings or cousins just draw a big family tree from your imagination.
 Based on your family tree, you can see that you are more closely related to your sister (or brother) than you are to your cousin; that is there are fewer "branches" separating you from your sister than there are separating you and your cousin.